kimw/shadowsocks-web/README.md

 shadowsocks-web
 ===============

-shadowsocks-web (or ssweb shorten) is a shadowsocks web interface. which can:
+shadowsocks-web (or you can call it as ssweb) is a shadowsocks web interface. which can:

 1. stat shadowsocks running information
 2. controll shadowsocks (start / stop / restart)